 The words and teachings of Jesus are profound sources of wisdom.
 Throughout his ministry on earth, Jesus shared a vision of life lived as God intended, of embracing the Kingdom of God now.
-One of the primary ways of Jesus teachings was in the form of parables.
+One of the primary ways Jesus taught was in the form of parables.
 A parable is a story about a simple subject, used to illustrate a deeper message.
 Parables make up approximately one-third of all of Jesus’ recorded teachings.

-The parables of Jesus teaches us to explore the miracle of the Gospel in an approachable way.
+All the parables of Jesus teach us to explore the miracle of the Gospel in an approachable way.
 We’ll take a look at a list of parables in the Bible, paying special attention to the most well-known and studied of the teachings Jesus offered.

 Common scholarly consensus says that the parables of Jesus are found in the Synoptic Gospels—Matthew, Mark, and Luke.
 Some have argued that the Gospel of John also contains parables, but typically, the wisdom teachings in John have been classified as allegories, not parables.

-Several of Jesus’ parables occur in multiple of the Mark's Gospels; some are recorded only once.
+Several of Jesus’ parables occur in multiple of the Gospels; some are recorded only once.
 The total number of parables is not consistently agreed upon, though most lists put the total number somewhere between 35 and 40.

 Parable of the Good Samaritan

-Perhaps the most famous of Christ’s parables, the parable of the Good Samaritan is found only in Luke’s gospel.
-Precipitated by the question “Who is my neighbor?”, Jesus tells the story of a rich man beaten and left for dead and the unlikely caregiver--the good Samaritan--who stops to help him.
+Perhaps the most famous of Jesus Christ’s parables, the parable of the Good Samaritan is found only in Luke’s gospel.
+Precipitated by the question “Who is my neighbor?”, Jesus tells the story of a rich man beaten and left for dead and the unlikely caregiver—the good Samaritan—who stops to help him.
 The revealed spiritual truth is that we are called to love our neighbors, and that anyone we encounter is our neighbor.

 - Luke 10:25-37